Crash Romeo

 Crash Romeo is an American pop punk band from Bernardsville, New Jersey.

 History

 Crash Romeo was formed by members who had previously played together in the band Centsless.
 Members of the band Bedlight for Blue Eyes suggested the band to their label Trustkill Records, who signed the group late in 2005.
 Their debut, Minutes to Miles appeared on the label the following year, produced by Chris Badami.
 A follow-up full-length, Gave Me the Clap, was released in 2008.
-In 2021, Crash Romeo recorded their third album Ashtrays and Apathy and is set to be released March 2023.
+In 2021, Crash Romeo recorded their third album Ashtrays and Apathy which was released in March 2023.